frogDoesTech/frogdoestech.github.io/_posts/2025-01-27-how-to-jekyll.markdown

 You can also override the theme layout and styles to create your own custom (or semi-custom) theme.

 All of that is outside of the scope of this article.
 I may create an article in the future going into more Jekyll customization.

+## 8. Hosting your site

+The beauty of Jekyll as a static site generator is that you can just grab the `_site` folder and host that anywhere as a static site.
+You can for example upload it to a GitHub repository and host with GitHub pages, or host it with pretty much any other service or hosting provider.

+Again, since it's a static site, (almost) nothing can go wrong.

+## Summary

+By now you (and I as well) should have a Jekyll website ready to start blogging.
+Jekyll has aged a bit since I first used it, and I will likely look for alternatives to it soon.
+For now though, I'm happy I was able to bootstrap my blog lightning-fast.

+Time to get blogging now.
+Rrrrrribit!